 You may not notice the symptoms of hypothyroidism for quite some time, as they can be slow to develop, taking several years in some cases.
 You may have an underactive thyroid gland if you find you have gained a lot of weight, are feeling tired, lethargic, or depressed, are constipated, feel the cold more than you used to, or your muscles are aching.

 The cause of an underactive thyroid is normally a disorder called autoimmune thyroiditis, where the thyroid gland is attacked by the immune system, affecting its ability to produce hormones.
-The most prevalent form of autoimmune thyroiditis is Hashimoto's thyroiditis.
-This is where the gland also becomes swollen, forming a lump in the throat.
-In rare cases, children are born with the condition, which is known as congenital hyperthyroidism.

 It is very important that you follow the instructions closely, and adhere to any additional directions given to you by your doctor.
 This will improve the efficacy of your treatment and help you to avoid side effects.